vicente-gonzalez-ruiz/SVC/README.md

 Decode-frame procedure:

-1. Decode the pyramid.
+1. "Level L" has been decoded in the previous iteration.
-2. Generate a prediction for "Level L-1" using "Level L".
+2. Generate a prediction for "Level L-1" using "Level L" (for example, using bilinear interpolation).
 3. Decode a prediction error for "Level L-1".
 4. Generate "Level L-1" as the addition of the prediction for "Level L-1" and the prediction error for "Level L-1".
 5. L <- L - 1